huggingface/hub-docs/docs/hub/security-gpg.md

 <h1>Signing commits with GPG</h1>

-`git` has an authentication layer to control who can push commits to a repo, but it does not authentify the actual commit authors.
+`git` has an authentication layer to control who can push commits to a repo, but it does not authenticate the actual commit authors.

 In other words, you can commit changes as `Elon Musk <elon@tesla.com>`, push them to your preferred `git` host (for instance github.com), and your commit will link to Elon's GitHub profile.
 (Try it!
 But don't blame us if Elon gets mad at you for impersonating him.)

-See this post by Ale Segala for more context: [How (and why) to sign `git` commits](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html)
+See Ale Segala's [How (and why) to sign `git` commits](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html) for more context.

-You can prove a commit was authored by you, using GNU Privacy Guard (GPG) and a key server.
+You can prove a commit was authored by you with GNU Privacy Guard (GPG) and a key server.
 GPG is a cryptographic tool used to verify the authenticity of a message's origin.
-We'll explain how to set this up on hf.co below.
+We'll explain how to set this up on Hugging Face below.

 The Pro Git book is, as usual, a good resource about commit signing: [Pro Git: Signing your work](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).